Mom, it’s time for the Quiz! I know I promised to talk about seeing The Beatles documentary at the Prince Music Theater; but first, the Death Report!

 I’m in the pink shirt!

-Well, waiting in line wasn’t as bad as trying to leave the parking garage!
+Your pants are too long, you should take them up.
+Anyway, waiting in line wasn’t as bad as trying to leave the parking garage!
 Do you remember that?
 We couldn’t find the exit!
 The elevator kept taking us to the wrong floor, it was like an episode of “The Twilight Zone”!

 The elevator did not take us to the wrong floor, Mom!
 You kept getting off at the wrong floor!